luguslabs/habs/deployer/test/chain/README.md

 # Archipel Chain Test

-This repository contains scripts to bootstrap 3 Nodes Archipel chain deployment.
+This directory contains scripts to bootstrap 3 Nodes Archipel chain deployment.

 These scripts will use predefined keys from **keys** directory and chain spec from **customSpecRaw.json**.